zowe/docs-site/docs/getting-started/install-zowe-sdks.md

 To install this library in your project, use a build tool such as Maven, Gradle or Ant.
 Use the following link to get necessary artifacts: https://mvnrepository.com/artifact/org.zowe.client.java.sdk/zowe-client-java-sdk.

-For a Maven project, add the SDK as a dependency by updating your `pom.xml` file:
+For a Maven project, add the SDK as a dependency by updating the `pom.xml` file:

 ```
 <dependency>